trickste/csvYaml/README.md

-# CSVYAML
+# CSV - YAML

 ## Project Decscription
-This repository contains an application that converts between "YAML" and "CSV" file formats.
+This repository contains a Web application that converts between "YAML" and "CSV" file formats.
 It provides a user-friendly interface for uploading a file, processing it, and downloading the converted file.

 ## Features
 - YAML to CSV Conversion: Upload a YAML file and receive a CSV file.
 - CSV to YAML Conversion: Upload a CSV file and receive a YAML file.
+    - The algorithm is successfully able to convert ".csv" file to ".yaml" format up to 2 levels.

 ## Technology Stack
 - Backend: Python with Flask